-Focal non-epidermolytic palmoplantar keratoderma (FNEPPK): thick skin (keratoderma) of varying severity is present on the palms and soles similar to PC-1.
-In these individuals there are only very mild nail symptoms or no nail changes.
+Focal non-epidermolytic palmoplantar keratoderma (FNEPPK): keratoderma of varying severity is present on the palms and soles with no/very mild nail changes, caused by mutations in KRT16 or KRT6C.

-Steatocystoma multiplex (SM): widespread pilosebaceous cysts develop at puberty as in PC-2, but there is little or no nail involvement and little or no thickening of the skin on the palms or soles (palmoplantar keratoderma).
+Steatocystoma multiplex (SM): widespread pilosebaceous cysts develop at puberty, but there is little or no nail involvement or palmoplantar keratoderma, due to mutations in KRT17.

-Pachyonychia congenita is caused by a mutation to one of several different genes.
-These mutations are inherited in an autosomal dominant manner, although there are many cases that are the result of new spontaneous mutations with no previous family history.
+Pachyonychia congenita is caused by a mutation in one of five keratin genes, KRT6A, KRT6B, KRT6C, KRT16 or KRT17.
+These mutations are inherited in an autosomal dominant manner, although approximately 40% of cases are the result of new spontaneous mutations with no previous family history.
 In an autosomal dominant disorder, only one copy of an abnormal gene is necessary to produce clinical symptoms.
 The risk of an affected individual passing the abnormal gene to offspring is 50 percent for each pregnancy.

 The variants of PC are also caused by mutations in the same keratin genes associated with PC (see Diagnosis, below).

-PC is normally diagnosed by clinical examination.
-Molecular diagnosis (from a blood sample or buccal scrape), of PC patients is now available to identify the exact gene defect (mutation) and to confirm the clinical diagnosis.
-See PC-Project website (www.PC-Project.org), for details about genetic testing.
-Mutations in KRT6A or KRT16 genes cause PC-1 and mutations in KRT6B or KRT17 cause PC-2.
+PC is normally diagnosed by clinical examination, which can now be confirmed at the molecular level.
+Molecular diagnosis (from a blood sample or saliva sample), of PC patients is available to identify the exact gene defect (mutation) in KRT6A, KRT6B, KRT6C, KRT16 or KRT17 and to confirm the clinical diagnosis.
+See PC Project website (www.pachyonychia.org) for details about genetic testing.

 Information on current clinical trials is posted on the Internet at www.clinicaltrials.gov.
 All studies receiving U.S. Government funding, and some supported by private industry, are posted on this government web site.